 When food isn’t broken down properly, the formation of gas from undigested food particles will occur.
-Functional GI conditions like Small Intestine Bacteria Overgrowth (SIBO) and Leaky Gut Syndrome can also impact enzyme production in the intestine through inflammation and damaged cells.
+Functional GI conditions like Small Intestine Bacterial Overgrowth (SIBO) and Leaky Gut Syndrome can also impact enzyme production in the intestine through inflammation and damaged cells.

 Your stomach acid - hydrochloric acid (HCL) needs to be at the correct acidity level to digest your food properly.
 If your pH levels are too high (alkaline) or too low (too acidic) your digestion will suffer.

 Bile has a similar impact on digestion to enzymes and stomach acid.
 If the gallbladder becomes clogged with stones or bile becomes too thick, you may experience extremely uncomfortable bloating and poor fat metabolism.
 Floating stools are a sign that you’re not metabolising fat well which is often caused by SIBO.

 100 trillion bacteria live inside us, forming an internal world known as “The Microbiome”.
 There are over 1000 different species living within the microbiome and each can have an impact on our health.
 In fact, so important is the microbiome, scientists believe it is not possible to be healthy without healthy gut flora.

-The microbiome in your gut consist of different bacteria, fungi and viruses.
-They form the majority of your immune system, acting as a line of defence to protect you from invading microbes - the bad guys like parasites.
-They are also fundamental to your digestion, breakdown of food and your absorption of nutrients.
+The microbiome in your gut consists of different bacteria, fungi and viruses.
+They form the majority of your immune system, acting as a line of defence to protect you from invading microbes - the bad guys like parasites and bacterial pathogens.

 While bacteria naturally occur throughout the digestive tract, in a healthy digestive system, the small intestine has relatively low levels of bacteria, as it’s supposed to be at highest concentrations in the colon.

-When in proper balance, the bacteria in the colon helps digest foods and the body absorb essential nutrients.
+When in proper balance, the bacteria in the colon helps digest foods and the body absorbs essential nutrients.
 However, when bacteria invade and take over the small intestine, it can lead to poor nutrient absorption, vitamin deficiency, symptoms commonly associated with IBS, and may even lead to damage of the stomach lining.